Review of the QCD sum rules for exotic states: Hidden heavy pentaquark states

 to determine the best energy scales of the QCD spectral densities \cite{WZG-HC-penta-IJMPA-2020, WangZG-Penta-EPJC-2016-70,WangZG-Penta-EPJC-2016-43, WangZG-Penta-EPJC-2016-142,WangZG-Penta-NPB-2016-163,WangZG-Penta-APPB-2017-2013}, and choose the updated value of the effective $c$-quark mass ${\mathbb{M}}_c=1.82\,\rm{GeV}$ \cite{WangZG-Y-tetra-EPJC-1601}.

-After trial and error, we obtain the Borel windows $T^2$, continuum threshold parameters $s_0$, ideal energy scales of the QCD spectral densities, pole contributions of the ground states, and contributions of the vacuum condensates of dimension $13$, which are shown explicitly in Table \ref{Borel-penta-Pc4312}.
+After trial and error, we obtain the Borel windows $T^2$, continuum threshold parameters $s_0$, ideal energy scales of the QCD spectral densities, pole contributions of the ground states and contributions of the vacuum condensates of dimension $13$, which are shown explicitly in Table \ref{Borel-penta-Pc4312} \cite{WZG-HC-penta-IJMPA-2020}.

 In Fig.\ref{fr-D13-fig}, we plot the contributions of the vacuum condensates of dimension $11$ and $13$ with variation of the Borel parameter $T^2$ for the hidden-charm pentaquark state $[ud][uc]\bar{c}$ ($0$, $0$, $0$, $\frac{1}{2}$) with the central values of the parameters shown in Table \ref{Borel-penta-Pc4312} as an example.
 The vacuum condensates of dimension $13$ manifest themselves at the region $T^2< 2\,\rm{GeV}^2$, we should choose the value $T^2> 2\,\rm{GeV}^2$.
 While the vacuum condensates of dimension $11$ manifest themselves at the region $T^2< 2.6\,\rm{GeV}^2$, which requires a larger Borel parameter $T^2> 2.6\,\rm{GeV}^2$ to warrant the convergence of the operator product expansion.
-The higher dimensional vacuum condensates play an important role in choosing the Borel windows, where they play an minor important role as the operator product expansion should be convergent, we should take them into account in a consistent way, for example, the $|D(13)|$ is less than $1\%$.
+The higher dimensional vacuum condensates play an important role in choosing the Borel windows, where they play an minor important role as the operator product expansion should be convergent, we should take them into account in a consistent way, for example, the $|D(13)|$ is less than $1\%$ \cite{WZG-HC-penta-IJMPA-2020}.

-In Fig.\ref{mass-D10-fig}, we plot the mass of the hidden-charm pentaquark state $[ud][uc]\bar{c}$ ($0$, $0$, $0$, $\frac{1}{2}$) with variation of the Borel parameter $T^2$ for truncations of the operator product expansion up to the vacuum condensates of dimension $10$ and $13$, respectively.
+In Fig.\ref{mass-D10-fig}, we plot the mass of the hidden-charm pentaquark state $[ud][uc]\bar{c}$ ($0$, $0$, $0$, $\frac{1}{2}$) with variation of the Borel parameter $T^2$ for truncations of the operator product expansion up to the vacuum condensates of dimension $10$ and $13$, respectively \cite{WZG-HC-penta-IJMPA-2020}.
 The vacuum condensates of dimension $11$ and $13$ play an important role to obtain stable QCD sum rules, we should take them into account.

-In Table \ref{Borel-penta-Pc4312}, the pole contributions are about $(40-60)\%$ and the contributions of the vacuum condensates of dimension $13$ are $\leq 1\%$ or $\ll 1\%$, the pole dominance and convergence of the operator product expansion are all satisfied, {\bf the two basic criteria of the QCD sum rules are satisfied for the first time in the case of the hidden-charm pentaquark states}.
+In Table \ref{Borel-penta-Pc4312}, the pole contributions are about $(40-60)\%$ and the contributions of the vacuum condensates of dimension $13$ are $\leq 1\%$ or $\ll 1\%$, the pole dominance and convergence of the operator product expansion are all satisfied, {\bf the two basic criteria of the QCD sum rules are satisfied in the case of the hidden-charm pentaquark states for the first time}.